urvil38/swatch-rs/README.md

 tar -xvzf swatch-rs-v1.0.0-x86_64-linux.tar.gz
 cd swatch-rs

-# move it to bin dir (user need to have root privileges. run following command as root using sudo.
+# move it to bin dir (user need to have root privileges.
+Run the following command as root using sudo.
 sudo mv ./swatch-rs /usr/local/bin
 ```